-Congressional inaction is sometimes construed as approving or "acquiescing" in an administrative or judicial interpretation even if unaccompanied by the positive act of reenactment of the statute as a whole.257 There is no general presumption that congressional inaction in the face of interpretation bespeaks acquiescence, and there is no consistent pattern of application by the Court.
-But when the Court does infer acquiescence, the most important factor (other than the Court's agreement that the administrative or judicial interpretation is the correct one) seems to be congressional requirements for ratification by reenactment are present: the law was not reenacted without change, and the presumed judicial consensus was not "so broad that we must presume Congress knew of and endorsed it").
+Congressional inaction is sometimes construed as approving or "acquiescing" in an administrative or judicial interpretation even if unaccompanied by the positive act of reenactment of the statute as a whole.
+There is no general presumption that congressional inaction in the face of interpretation bespeaks acquiescence, and there is no consistent pattern of application by the Court.
+But when the Court does infer acquiescence, the most important factor (other than the Court's agreement that the administrative or judicial interpretation is the correct one) seems to be congressional

-253 Merrill Lynch, Pierce, Fenner & Smith v.
+257 Merrill Lynch, Pierce, Fenner & Smith v.
 Curran, 456 U.S. 343, 382 n.66 (1982), quoting Lorillard v.
 Pons, 434 U.S. 575, 580 (1978).

-254 Lorillard v.
+258 Lorillard v.
 Pons, 434 U.S. 575, 581 (1978).

-255 Id. at 582.
+259 Id. at 582.
 The Court "bluntly" rejects ratification arguments if Congress "has not comprehensively revised a statutory scheme but has made only isolated amendments."
 Alexander v.
 Sandoval, 532 U.S. 275, 292 (2001) (also expressing more general misgivings about the ratification doctrine's reliance on congressional inaction).

-256 Zenith Radio Corp. v.
+260 Zenith Radio Corp. v.
 Hazeltine Research, Inc., 401 U.S. 321, 336 n.7 (1971). "[C]ongressional inaction is perhaps the weakest of all tools for ascertaining legislative intent, and courts are loath to presume congressional endorsement unless the issue plainly has been the subject of congressional attention.
 Extensive hearings, repeated efforts at legislative correction, and public controversy may be indicia of Congress's attention to the subject."
 Butterbaugh v.
 Department of Justice, 336 F.3d 1332, 1342 (Fed.
 Cir.
 2003) (citations omitted).

-Although acquiescence and reenactment are similar in that each involves an inference that Congress has chosen to leave an interpretation unchanged, there is a fundamental difference: reenactment purports to involve interpretation of duly enacted legislation, while acquiescence attributes significance to Congress' failure to act.
+261 Although acquiescence and reenactment are similar in that each involves an inference that Congress has chosen to leave an interpretation unchanged, there is a fundamental difference: reenactment purports to involve interpretation of duly enacted legislation, while acquiescence attributes significance to Congress' failure to act.
 Cf. INS v.
 Chadha, 462 U.S. 919 (1983) (Congress may legislate only in conformity with the bicameralism and presentment requirements of Art.
 I, § 7).

-awareness that the interpretation has generated controversy.258 As with reenactment, however, there are other inferences that can be drawn from congressional silence.259
+awareness that the interpretation has generated controversy.
+262 As with reenactment, however, there are other inferences that can be drawn from congressional silence.
+263